 Family Educational Rights and Privacy Act of 1974 (FERPA) Information

 FERPA affords students certain rights with respect to their education records.
 These rights include the right to: (a) inspect and review their education records within 45 days of the day the Academy receives a request for access; (b) request an amendment of any educational records the student believes to be inaccurate, misleading, or otherwise in violation of his/her privacy rights under FERPA; (c) provide written consent before the Academy discloses personally identifiable information contained in the student’s educational records, except to the extent that FERPA authorizes disclosure without consent; and (d) file a complaint with the Department of Education concerning (over) alleged failures by the Academy to comply with the requirements of FERPA.
 The Academy’s written policy in relation to FERPA may be found here: Notification of Rights Under FERPA.
-The Academy will provide a paper copy upon request; contact the Manager of Enrollment and Financial Services (248-645-3360).
+The Academy will provide a paper copy upon request; contact the Manager of Enrollment and Financial Aid (248-645-3360).

 Pursuant to the state authorization provision of the Program Integrity Regulations (34 C.F.R.
 668.43) established by the Department of Education on October 29, 2010, the following contact information is provided for filing complaints that remain unresolved after engaging in the above-referenced process: